7 Powers by Hamilton Helmer: A FREE Strategic Framework Template

 Every power type's primary cause is innovation.
 You must invent something new that generates significant economic value.

-Innovation can be a product, solution, method, business strategy, or brand.
-It helps you grab a bigger portion of the market.
-How much is eventually determined by Helmer's 7 Powers.
+Innovation can be a product, a solution, a method, a business strategy, or a brand.
+It helps you capture a larger share of the market.
+How much is eventually determined by Helmer's 7 Powers?

 The Power Progression

-During the Takeoff period, you can seize three important economic benefits: Network economies, Scale economies, and Switching Costs.
-If you do not seize these opportunities, they will be forever gone afterward.
+During the Takeoff period, you can capture three crucial economic benefits: Network economies, Economies of Scale, and Switching Costs.
+If you do not take these opportunities, they will be forever gone.

 Product Market Fit is a distinct problem from power.
 Still, imagining what sort of power the company would have once it achieved Product Market Fit is a helpful exercise.
 It ensures you're creating something worthwhile.